roblee01/cyclinbayes/README.md

 #> [7,]    0    0    1    1    0    0    0
 ```

-All of this is same as our true Adjacency matrix.
+In this example, the selected graphs coincide with the true adjacency
+matrix:

 ``` r
 Adjacency_matrix_true